-$$\Delta T{\rm b} \sim 320 \times \Delta I{\rm m} \times (B{\rm max}^{\rm km})^2 \text{ K},$$ (8)
+$$\Delta T{\rm b} \sim 320 \times \Delta I{\rm m} \times (B{\rm max}^{\rm km})^2 \quad {\rm K},\tag{7}$$

-12 CALIBRATION TRANSFER
+11 CALIBRATION TRANSFER

-Data necessary to perform accurate calibration for the VLBA are supplied as part of the correlator output files, and will appear as extension tables within the AIPS (Section 22.1) datasets created by task FITLD.
+Data necessary to perform accurate calibration for the VLBA are supplied as part of the correlator output files, and will appear as extension tables within the AIPS (Section 20.1) datasets created by task FITLD.
 These tables include GC (gain), TY (system temperature), and WX (weather) tables for amplitude calibration, PC (pulse-cal) tables for system phase calibration, and FG (flag) tables for editing.

-For non-VLBA stations, some or all of these tables may be missing, since relevant monitor data are not available at the time of correlation.
+For non-VLBA stations, some or all of these tables may be missing, since relevant measurements are not available at the time of correlation.
 For example, for the HSA, GC and TY information are available for most stations, except that calibration of the phased VLA requires additional information about the flux density of at least one source.
-Flag (FG) tables for non-VLBA stations are absent or only partially complete, lacking information about antenna off-source times.
-In such cases, the "flag" input file that is output by the SCHED software is quite good at predicting the on-source times for the VLA, GBT, Arecibo, and Effelsberg.
-In using this file as an input to AIPS task UVFLG, it is recommended that all entries for the 10 VLBA stations be deleted.
+Flag (FG) tables for non-VLBA stations generally are absent or only partially complete, lacking information about antenna off-source times.
+However, the "flag" file that is written by program SCHED (Walker 2010) is quite good at predicting the on-source times for the HSA stations.
+In using this file as an input to AIPS task UVFLG, it is recommended that all entries for the ten VLBA stations be deleted.
 The FG table supplied with the correlator output files includes the actual on-source times for these antennas, obtained directly from VLBA monitor data.
 For further information on applying calibrations, see Appendix C of the AIPS Cookbook (NRAO staff, 2006) or the relevant AIPS HELP files.

-13 AMPLITUDE CALIBRATION
+12 AMPLITUDE CALIBRATION

 Traditional calibration of VLBI fringe amplitudes for continuum sources requires knowing the on-source system noise in Jy (SEFD; Moran & Dhawan 1995).
 System temperatures in Kelvin ($T{\rm sys}$) are measured continuously during observations at VLBA stations, with mean values tabulated at least once per source/frequency combination or once every user-specified interval (default 2 minutes), whichever is shorter.
-These $T{\rm sys}$ values are used in fringe amplitude calibration by AIPS (Section 22.1) task APCAL, which converts $T{\rm sys}$ to SEFD by dividing by the VLBA antenna gains in K Jy-1, expressed as a peak gain multiplied by a normalized "gain curve".
-The latter data are based on regular monitoring of all receiver and feed combinations. $T{\rm sys}$ and gain values for VLBA antennas are delivered in TY and GC tables, respectively (Section 12).
-Single-station spectra can be used for amplitude calibration of spectral line programs (Section 17).
+These $T{\rm sys}$ values are used in fringe amplitude calibration by AIPS (Section 20.1) task APCAL, which converts $T{\rm sys}$ to SEFD by dividing by the VLBA antenna gains in K Jy-1, expressed as a peak gain multiplied by a normalized "gain curve".
+The latter data are based on regular monitoring of all receiver and feed combinations. $T{\rm sys}$ and gain values for VLBA antennas are delivered in TY and GC tables, respectively (Section 11).
+Single-station spectra can be used for amplitude calibration of spectral line programs (Section 16).

 Additional amplitude adjustments may be necessary to correct for the atmospheric opacity above an antenna, which can be significant at high frequencies (Moran & Dhawan 1995).
 Leppänen (1993) describes a method for opacity adjustments.
-AIPS task APCAL uses weather data from the WX table (Section 12) to carry out such adjustments.
+AIPS task APCAL uses weather data from the WX table (Section 11) to carry out such adjustments.